Jun Mochizuki: Biography

 Jun Mochizuki was born on December 22 in Kanagawa Prefecture.
 After graduating from high school, Mochizuki applied for an art school, but was ultimately not accepted into the school.
 Following this, she continued drawing and eventually submitted her work to Square Enix.
 Her first work was a one-shot titled Pandora Hearts.
 Following the one-shot's publication, she launched Crimson-Shell.
 It was serialized in Monthly GFantasy from September 2005 to February 2006.

+She then released a guidebook and announced herself as Sapphic in Pandora Hearts Guidebook vol.18 and vol.24+1.

 Following Crimson-Shell's completion, she launched Pandora Hearts (different from the one-shot) in Monthly GFantasy on May 18, 2006.
 The series concluded in Monthly GFantasy on March 18, 2015.
 The series did well, and received an anime television series adaptation.
 Following Pandora Hearts' conclusion, she launched The Case Study of Vanitas in Monthly Gangan Joker on December 22, 2015.
 Like her previous series, The Case Study of Vanitas also received an anime television series adaptation, which premiered in July 2021.